Development of EU member state risk profiles

 Data used for the development of case studies

 For the development of case studies, AidEnvironment relies on the public availability of country-specific data sources.
-Generally, we rely on our various geospatial datasets developed over many years, typically including cadaster/concession data, company assets, supply chain data, deforestation and fire data, vegetation types (e.g., peatland, wooded savanna), and social data, e.g., on land conflicts and encroachment in protected and indigenous territories.
+Generally, we rely on our various geospatial datasets developed over many years, typically including cadaster/concession data, company assets, supply chain data, deforestation and fire data, vegetation types (e.g., peatland, wooded savanna).
+We use among others the JRC Forest Cover 2020 to determine standing forest as of the EUDR cut-off date (31 December 2020).
+Other than deforestation, we collect data on social issues, including land conflicts, laundering, labour issues, and encroachment in protected and indigenous territories.
+All social and environmental violations referenced in our reporting should be understood as alleged violations, based on the sources available at the time of publication, and should not be read as final legal findings unless confirmed by a competent authority or court.
 We validate our case studies with local partners in origin producer countries.
-For a full list of reference data sets used per country, please contact AidEnvironment.
+For information on reference data sets used per country, please contact AidEnvironment.

-In Brazil, AidEnvironment combines geospatial data of rural cadaster systems (CAR, SIGEF, SNCI); company asset infrastructure (warehouses/silos, palm oil mills, slaughterhouses, tanneries), deforestation (e.g. Prodes, MapBiomas), supply chain data (e.g. animal transit data, the so called GTA), fire alerts (NASA), type of vegetation, locations of indigenous territories (e.g. Funai) and protected areas (e.g. Forest Code) to calculate deforestation exposure risk and legality issues of companies.
+We develop most of our cases in Brazil, Indonesia, and various African countries, based on the following specific datasets: In Brazil, AidEnvironment combines geospatial data of rural cadaster systems (CAR, SIGEF, SNCI); company asset infrastructure (warehouses/silos, palm oil mills, slaughterhouses, tanneries), deforestation (e.g. Prodes, MapBiomas), supply chain data (e.g. animal transit data, the so called GTA), fire alerts (NASA), type of vegetation, locations of indigenous territories (e.g. Funai) and protected areas (e.g. Forest Code) to calculate deforestation exposure risk and for the investigation of human rights violations and legality risk.

 Carbon emissions in Brazil